arianayoum/ariana-youm/pages/about.md

 # Education and Research Background

 I am currently a Ph.D.
 Candidate at the University of Toronto, St. George campus.
-During my PhD I investigated what processes and factors influence our memories, and how this might change as we age.
-I specifically researched how a certain chemical in our brain called acetylcholine contributes to age-related changes in memory.
+During my PhD, I investigated what processes and factors influence our memories.
+I specifically researched how a certain chemical in our brain called acetylcholine contributes to changes in memory as we age.
 By understanding how different factors impact memory in the aging population, I aimed to develop more tailored interventions to improve cognition.

 # Publications